-UNWTO Banns Critical Press at World Travel Market
+UNWTO Bans Critical Press at World Travel Market

 Not only did Steinmetz represent eTurboNews, but he is also the Chairman of the World Tourism Network, an international tourism organization.
 Steinmetz is also a member of the executive board of the African Tourism Board.

-Steinmetz tried to reach out to the co-organizer of the ministerial summit, the World Travel and Tourism Council (WTTC).
-Officials at the door refused to get a WTTC official to talk to him, saying they don’t know what WTTC stands for.
+He tried to reach out to the co-organizer of the ministerial summit, the World Travel and Tourism Council (WTTC), but officials at the door refused to get a WTTC official to talk to him, saying they don’t know what WTTC stands for.

 In a short meeting with WTTC after the event, leaders of that organization were not informed of what took place.